 The Screamer lay in a long skid mark of gore, twitching and flailing.
 His spinal column had been sheared away between the fourth and sixth vertebrae; his lower half dragged uselessly behind him, connected only by ruined tendrils of muscle and skin.
 The white fluted ends of his shattered spine jutted out into the cool night air...
 But the lunatic howl that spewed forth from his lips was somewhere between a laugh and a howl...

-Over 20 years later, of course, all this is ripe for hipster humor; something like The Scream can be seen on Adult Swim now in the guise of Dethklok from "Metalocalypse" and their murderous - yet hilarious - and blood-drenched performance gorefests.
+Over 20 years later, of course, all this is ripe for hipster humor; something like The Scream can be seen on Adult Swim now in the guise of Dethklok from "Metalocalypse" and their murderous and blood-drenched - yet hilarious - gorefest performances.
 But in the '80s, man, people were totally terrified by this heavy metal stuff, and I kind of miss that.

 And I recommend looking for the first edition paperback because it comes with this totally bitchin' pull-out mini-poster (by Stan Watts) just like rock albums from days of yore.
 Done by an artist who actually read the book, too.